hemanth-kotagiri/jntuh-results/README.md

 - Filter the exam links as you want - Regulation(s), and Exam tpye.
 (The only reason why I started this project).
+- **Notifications** - Latest B.Tech exam results released notifications.
-- Result of a single student along with the SGPA calculated by using the hallticket number.
+- **Single Student Result** - Ability to get result along with the SGPA of a single student provided the hallticket.
-- Results of multiple students given a specific range of halltickets along with basic statistics such as
+- **Results of multiple students** given a specific range of halltickets along with statistics such as
   - Overall pass/fail ratio of the given range of halltickets.
   - Bar chart representing each subject's pass to fail ratio along with mean total marks for eligible exams.